joadnacer/jdz_allocator/README.md

 In its default configuration, it uses no global or threadlocal vars, making it compatible with Zig allocator design.
 This allows it to function without the need for any `deinitThread` calls while still achieving reasonable multi-threaded performance.

-If multithreaded performance is essential, and cannot be handled appropriately through the use of multiple allocator instances, this allocator can be configured to use threadlocal arenas by setting `global_allocator=true` in the JdzAllocatorConfig.
-In this mode, make sure to call `deinitThread` before thread termination to free thread memory for re-use.
+If multithreaded performance is essential, and cannot be handled appropriately through the use of multiple allocator instances, a global allocator is available under `jdz_allocator.JdzGlobalAllocator`.
+With this allocator, make sure to call `deinitThread` before thread termination to free thread memory for re-use.
+This allocator exists as a singleton.

-The global allocator is currently accessed through a JdzAllocator instance rather than the JdzAllocator type, which makes global global use inconvenient and error-prone - this will be addressed shortly.

 Please note that this allocator is a work in progress, and has not yet been thoroughly tested.
 Usage and bug reports are appreciated and will help contribute to this allocator's completion.